Volodymyr Zelenskyy: Unveiling of an Unlikely Leader

 About the Author:

-Tony Bianchi is the founder and Principal of Way Recruiting Group, LLC.
-He has nearly 25 years of recruiting experience across various sectors.
+Tony Bianchi, the founder, and Principal of Way Recruiting Group, LLC, possesses nearly 25 years of recruiting experience across various sectors.
 He has worked in agency staffing, corporate talent acquisition, consultative niche recruiting, and retained executive search.
 With his focus on building relationships, creating trust, and providing value, Tony aims to foster long-term partnerships with clients.
 Tony is a Certified Internet Recruiter (CIR).
-Prior to recruiting, Tony provided vocational placement and job coaching services for people with disabilities in the community workforce for 15 years.
+Prior to recruiting, he provided vocational placement and job coaching services for people with disabilities in the community workforce for 15 years.
 Eventually, Tony became a certified vocational service provider for people with disabilities in the State of Illinois.
 For more information regarding Way Recruiting services, please visit: www.wayrecruiting.com